FormerlyZeroCool/AscalLang/README.md

 Ascal aims to be as succinct as possible while expressing the mathematical functions, and aims to use a mathematical syntax to make the UX as easy as possible for students to get used to.

-A quick help guide to using the language, further documentation to come Enter a mathematical expression, or you can also use parameters to choose between the following options or see below "redo" for how to handle variables/functions. valid params are:
+A quick help guide to using the language, further documentation to come<br>
+Enter a mathematical expression, or you can also use parameters to choose between the following options or see below "redo" for how to handle variables/functions. valid params are: